Dropbox Your Computer Is Currently Offline

 Step 1.
 Click the Dropbox icon in the system tray.

 Step 4.
-To re-link your Dropbox to Windows, click Dropbox icon, then enter your login information to sign in.
+To re-link your Dropbox to Windows, click the Dropbox icon, then enter your login information to sign in.

 Fix 3.
 Disable your firewall